-6. Requests for Funds
+8. Requests for Funds

-A. Subrecipient shall request grant funds in such form and manner as is satisfactory to or required by the County.
+- A. Subrecipient shall request grant funds in such form and manner as is satisfactory to or required by the County.
 Further, Subrecipient shall limit any request for funds to the amount needed and timely in order to accomplish the Work per 2 CFR 200.305.
 Submission of proper account records showing expenditures for the reporting period must be submitted as documentation to support the amounts being requested.
-The foregoing requirements apply to all Grant funds requested under this Agreement.

-B. Grant distributions will be made by the County:

-All requests for reimbursement and the supporting documentation, shall be submitted to the CDBG/HOME Program Manager or to the Community Services Office Manager in The County will be responsible for submitting the draw requests to HUD and will notify Subrecipient when funds are available for all reimbursements.
+The foregoing requirements apply to all Grant funds requested under this Agreement. - B. Grant distributions will be made by the County: All requests for reimbursement and the supporting documentation shall be submitted to the CDBG/HOME Program Manager.
+The County will be responsible for submitting the draw requests to HUD and will notify Subrecipient when funds are available for all reimbursements.
 All backup documentation (invoices, timesheets, etc.) shall be submitted with the request for reimbursement.

-7. Nonexclusive Remedies Related to Funding
+9. Nonexclusive Remedies Related to Funding